instana/go-sensor/.tekton/README.md

 ## Install Tekton pipelines for Go Tracer
-- You will find all the required YAML configurations in the `.tekton` folder on the go-tracer repo.
+- You will find all the required YAML configurations in the `.tekton` folder, present in the root directory of the go-tracer repo.
 This includes all the required tasks, pipelines, and GitHub triggers, etc.

 ### Prerequisites before applying the YAML files